Rajesh-1234567/MLSA/README.md

+## DESCRIBING ALL THE TECHNICAL ONBOARDING PROCESS OF MICROSOFT LEARN STUDENT AMBASSADOR PROGRAM
 # Technical Onboarding Process

 Welcome to the GitHub repository for the [Microsoft Learn Student Ambassador](http://studentambassadors.microsoft.com/) Technical Onboarding Process.
 This is a template GitHub repository for Student Ambassadors to use in the technical onboarding experience.